gemesa/phantom-pass/docs/src/1-string-xor-encryption.md

-# String XOR encryption
+# String XOR encryption (with malloc)

 An LLVM pass that replaces C strings with XOR-encrypted versions and decrypts them at runtime.
+The decrypted string is stored in a heap-allocated block.

 The source code is available [here](https://github.com/gemesa/phantom-pass/tree/main/src/1-string-xor-encryption).